mikemilio/find-the-neighbours/README.md

 The TwemojiMozilla.ttf file is essential for showing the flags in the game.

-The game is played by double-clicking the html file.
+The game is played by double-clicking on the html file (after downloading all of the files in your device).